codythayer/codythayer/README.md

 <!--**`Data Scientist`**-->

-*As a Data Analyst and M.S.
-Data Science candidate at Boston University, I bring a unique blend of expertise in neuroscience, genetics, and environmental science.
+**`Data Analyst | M.S.
+Data Science Candidate at Boston University`**

+*I bring a unique blend of expertise in neuroscience, genetics, and environmental science.
 Starting at UC San Diego, my journey into data science has blossomed into a fervent passion for employing technologies like Python and TensorFlow to tackle real-world complexities.
 My professional growth has taken me from basic Excel automation to the design of intricate algorithms and data models.
 Although I began my journey as a self-taught programmer, Boston University is fueling my ambition to not only refine my self-taught skills with formal education but also to explore the possibility of furthering my education with a doctorate.
 My goal is to use my data science expertise to make a tangible impact in whatever field I find myself.
 I look forward to applying my diverse skills and experiences in an environment that appreciates innovation, creative problem-solving, and enthusiasm.*

 <p align="left">
        <a href="https://github.com/codythayer/codythayer/blob/main/Cody%20Thayer%20Resume%201.4.2024.pdf">